Early Literacy is what your child knows about reading and writing before they can actually read or write.

-Playing is beneficial because children begin to understand that the words they hear and see stand for real object and experiences.
+Playing is beneficial because children begin to understand that the words they hear and see stand for real objects and experiences.
 Encourage your child to use their imaginations with toys, stuffed animals and/or puppets to tell and re-tell their stories.

 Fun Fingerplays and Rhymes - Favorites chosen by MRCPL Children's Staff.

 Reading and Literacy Games - Educational sites chosen by MRCPL Children's Staff.

 1000 Books Before Kindergarten - Participate in this fun free program @ MRCPL.